-As of December 31, 2021 and 2020, the Company provided certificate of deposits amounted to \$20,311 thousand and \$20,311 thousand, respectively, which were recorded in other non-current assets as collateral mainly for land lease agreements and tariff guarantees.
+As of December 31, 2022 and 2021, the Company provided certificates of deposits amounting to \$20,311 thousand, which were recorded in other non-current assets as collateral mainly for land lease agreements and tariff guarantees.

 27. SIGNIFICANT CONTINGENT LIABILITIES AND UNRECOGNIZED COMMITMENTS a.
 Unrecognized commitments b.
 The Company entered into long-term energy purchase agreements with supplier.
 The relative fulfillment period, quantity and price are specified in the agreement.